c-hurtado/c-hurtado.github.io/art/index.md

 </figure>

 ## Figure Drawing
+To practice I go to figure drawing sessions.
+There I usually have 20 minutes to start and finish so a lot of these are rough but dynamic.
 <figure class="third">
 <a href="{{site.url}}{{page.imgLoc}}ARCADIA1.jpg"><img src="{{site.url}}{{page.imgLoc}}ARCADIA1.jpg"></a>
 <a href="{{site.url}}{{page.imgLoc}}Photo Dec 04, 13 48 50.png"><img src="{{site.url}}{{page.imgLoc}}Photo Dec 04, 13 48 50.png"></a>